How Do I Add Music to iTunes in a Regular Way?

 But only a small portion of audio formats can be converted to iTunes formats with this feature.
 For example, when trying to load some M4R or M4P audio formats from your computer to iTunes, it will get no response, and no error box even appears.
 The files just won't appear in the library as a result.
 In this case, you'll have to find a third-party audio to audio converter or video to audio converter.

-Why Not Use an iTunes Substitute for Music Sync?
+Part 4.
+Why Not Use an iTunes Alternative for Music Sync?

 In addition to the common problems above you may meet in adding music to iTunes, iTunes itself is a bug maker.
 The most intolerable thing is data loss like: